Adding content to new site

 If you want training on using the EESC Photo Archive, you can contact Karen Zimmermann, digital asset manager.

-How do we minimize the size of the map so that it’s not half of the page?
+How do we minimize the size of the map on the page?

 There currently isn’t a way to manually customize the size of the map.
 We are planning to implement the functionality for counties to be able to edit their own contact and address information.
 When that is ready it may be possible to customize the appearance of the map to some extent.
 Remember also that size and position of items changes based on the screen size of the device someone is using (e.g., phone vs. desktop computer).